 Newburyport remains a vibrant community and continues to be a desirable place to move to, to work in and in which to raise our children.
-The population and housing trends illustrate the need to create new housing, both ownership and rental, to meet the needs of the citizenry.
+The population and housing trends illustrate the need to preserve historic, moderately priced housing, and to create new housing, both ownership and rental, to meet the needs of the citizenry.
 This housing must be affordable to working individuals, young families and the senior community.
 This growing affordability gap presents a major challenge to the City over the next decade; but it is not the only housing challenge in Newburyport.
-As new housing is constructed and redevelopment of the City's existing housing stock occurs to close the affordability gap, the City must work to ensure that residential development is sensitive to, cohesive and compatible with Newburyport's distinct, often historic, neighborhoods.
+As new housing is constructed and redevelopment of the City's existing housing stock occurs to close the affordability gap, the City must work to ensure that residential development is sensitive to, cohesive and compatible in terms of form, scale, massing, architecture, and materials with Newburyport's distinct, often historic, neighborhoods.

 The architectural, cultural, economic, political and social history of Newburyport is one of its most valued and important assets.
 As new residential growth is developed and older homes are redeveloped to meet the needs of today's families, it is important to recognize and respect both the historical fabric of the City's unique neighborhoods and the City's natural resources.
-In addition to creating and sustaining a diverse housing stock, the City must take steps necessary to ensure that development is compatible with the existing built environment and does not unnecessarily impede on open spaces and conservation lands.
+In addition to creating and sustaining a diverse housing stock, the City must take steps necessary to ensure that development is architecturally compatible with the existing built environment and does not unnecessarily impede on open spaces and conservation lands.
 The preservation, rehabilitation and enhancement of the City's natural and historic character are critical to the preservation of the Newburyport's heritage and land values and a benefit to the general welfare of its citizens and property owners.
 This Plan includes actions focused on ensuring that new- and redevelopment will be historically sensitive through the creation and refinement of existing regulations.